Ladicek/rourka/ci-setup/README.md

 for F in *.yml ; do oc apply -f $F ; done

-# restart Jenkins master so that it picks up the new slave imagestream
+# restart Jenkins master so that it picks up the new slave imagestreams
 oc rollout latest jenkins

-./update-ci-boosters.sh
+./update-pipelines.sh
 ```